 It is also important to note that hiring professional care services can provide valuable ongoing support to an overloaded caregiver.
 You do not need to go through this alone.
 A care manager can guide the family and the caregiver through the maze of long-term care issues.
 The care manager has been there many times while the family is experiencing it for the first time.
 A financial planner, care funding specialist or a reverse mortgage specialist may find the funds to pay for professional help.

-If you are the caregiver, you owe it to yourself to seek help when you need it.
+If you are the one caregiving, you owe it to yourself to seek help when you need it.
 Take care of yourself and your needs both physically and mentally.
 Seek out professional help that will ease your burden and look for community service organizations that offer respite help.